anuragkashyap302/SpeakGenie/speak-genie/README.md

 This project follows a mobile-first design strategy, as specified in the assignment:

-Mobile: Primary focus, pixel-close UI
+Mobile: Primary focus with pixel-close UI

-Tablet: Graceful scaling, no broken layouts
+Tablet: Graceful scaling without layout breaks

 Desktop: Enhanced spacing and centering (bonus)

-Layouts are built to naturally stretch on larger screens without fixed widths.
+Layouts are designed to naturally stretch on larger screens without relying on fixed widths.

 🧩 Component Structure
 src/